rrguardo/WiFi-Water-Level-S1/README.md

 automatic control of a water pump based on the sensor's data.
 This integration enhances the system's efficiency by automating water management processes.

-Please note that this is an incomplete ongoing project.
-I am moving it from a working project on the development board to certified production chips and new SMD components, for easy assembly and production.

 The project is open source and open hardware, licensed under GPLv3.
 All hardware, software, and 3D printable components were designed from scratch by me, **Raul Rodriguez Guardo**, and are released under the GPLv3 license, allowing for free use and modification.